 The final option (for year-long students only) is to stay in the Residencia Universitaria Camino de Santiago, a student residence hall on UBU's campus.
 Students will likely share a double room with its own bathroom as just a few single rooms are available.
 The residence hall has many modern amenities and social, as well as study, rooms.
 Students make arrangements and payments directly to the residence hall.
 For full information on the residence hall click here.

 Students may choose to study abroad at the University of Burgos either for a semester or for a full academic year.
 The academic calendar is divided in two semesters (cuatrimestres).
 Study abroad participants receive an orientation at UBU at the start of the semester.
 The first semester begins the first week of October and continues until February.
 First semester exams take place in early to mid February.
 The second semester lasts from mid February until the end of June with the month of June being entirely devoted to second-semester/full-year exams.
 Fall semester study is only for students not returning to MU for the spring semester.

 Refer to the UBU Cost Worksheet in the Cost section for specific dates of the upcoming semester.

 Billing for study abroad at UBU follows the regular Millersville billing cycle.
 Bills are sent out and due to MU on the customary schedule.
 Students pay Millersville University tuition, a small tuition differential, and fees.
 There is an additional non-refundable, non-transferable MU program participation fee and application fee paid directly to Millersville, due at the time of application.
 Room and board are separate and are a student's individual financial responsibility.

-Below is an estimated worksheet of costs for the Spring 2013 semester at Burgos.
-(Fall 2013 Cost Worksheet will be available soon)
+Below is an estimated worksheet of costs for the 2014-2015 year at Burgos.

 Burgos Cost Worksheet (PDF)